Vegan Spinach Artichoke Dip

 - Add the soaked cashews, nutritional yeast, garlic powder, lemon juice, salt and pepper, and liquids to the bowl of a blender and process until nice and smooth, as shown above.

-- Once pulled from the oven as shown below, it’s bakes up thick, creamy and ready to be devoured!
+- Once pulled from the oven, as shown below, it bakes up thick and creamy, ready to be devoured!

-It’s not too thick, nor too thin, and is just perfect for scooping up with a sliced baguette, crackers, tortilla or pita chips, or vegetable sticks.
+It’s not too thick nor too thin, and is just perfect for scooping up with a sliced baguette, crackers, tortilla chips, pita chips, or vegetable sticks.

-This spinach artichoke dip is seriously the BEST, and I know you’ll love it too!
+This spinach artichoke dip is seriously delicious, and I know you’ll love it too!

 How To Store Leftovers

-- Refrigerator: Store covered in the fridge for up to 3 – 4 days.
+- Refrigerator: Store covered in the fridge for 3 to 4 days.

 - Reheat: Warm in the oven at 375 for 10 – 15 minutes, until warmed through.
-Or microwave using 30 second intervals, stirring between each interval, until warm.
+Or microwave in 30-second intervals, stirring between each, until warm.
 Give a good stir and enjoy!

 Making Ahead

-This vegan spinach artichoke dip can be made ahead up to 1 – 2 days and kept in the refrigerator until ready to bake.
+Vegan spinach artichoke dip can be made up to 1 to 2 days ahead and refrigerated until ready to bake.
 It will taste even better after the flavors have had time to develop!

 Serving Suggestions

-Serve this spinach artichoke dip with fresh vegetables sticks, crackers, pita chips, bread sticks, tortilla chips or sliced baguette.
+Serve this spinach artichoke dip with fresh vegetable sticks, crackers, pita chips, breadsticks, tortilla chips, or sliced baguette.

 - Spinach Artichoke White Bean Dip